Outlander Tours from Glasgow

 More Filming Locations of Outlander

 The castle itself is steeped in its own history, playing key parts varying from being the house of a Laird, a garrison a fortress and a prison, even being used as the central ammunitions depot in Scotland.
 The castle was in use, right up until the end of WWI.
 We resume our journey on to Doune Castle, one of the most instantly recognisable locations …Castle Leoch, Scotland.
 Doune Castle (Castle Leoch) First appearing in the series in the 1940s, when Claire and her husband, whilst on their second honeymoon in Inverness, come across the old castle.
 They share a passionate encounter in one of the abandoned rooms, which in a later episode Claire revisits in a flashback.
-If you know the episode and chapter please share.

 The houses and cobbled streets have been preserved since the 20th century by the National Trust for Scotland.
 The town itself has been transformed into the 18th-century village of Cranesmuir, where another main character Geilles Duncan resides with her procurator fiscal husband.
 The cross, in the centre of the town, is the setting for the memorable scene where a village lad is punished for stealing and his ear nailed to a post.
 Jamie heroically and inconspicuously frees the lad by pulling the nail from his ear.
 The stunning gardens of Culross Palace are the setting for Claire’s herb garden.
 The view from the garden is picturesque, overlooking the stunning backdrop of the Scottish Highlands.